-Since evaluating the results of your digital marketing efforts is essential for any future improvement and monitoring efforts, the difficulty of calculating its results should be taken into consideration.
+Since evaluating the results of your digital marketing efforts is essential for any future improvement and monitoring, the difficulty of calculating its results should be taken into consideration.

-As for influencer marketing, it belongs to the class of digital marketing techniques which are harder to evaluate.
+Influencer marketing belongs to the class of digital marketing techniques that are harder to evaluate.
 You’d have to take into account various types of engagement factors such as ‘likes’, ‘tweets’, ‘cost-per-engagement’, and ‘cost-per-like’.

 Step 1: Define your brand’s goals and values

-Before going through the whole process of formulating your influencer marketing strategy, you first need to define your brand’s goals and values so that you can have a good starting point.
-You can ask yourself the following questions:
+Before going through the whole process of formulating your influencer marketing strategy, ask yourself the following questions:

 - What are my brand’s marketing goals?

 - What are my brand’s core values?

 - How much am I willing to spend on marketing?

 The answers to these questions will be your starting point.